-However, there are other opportunities available and, thanks to changes in planning policies, it has now become easier to create housing in the countryside.
-In some cases you may be able to achieve a bespoke design without the need for a detailed application at all – such as with a barn conversion project.
+However, there are other opportunities available.
+Thanks to changes in planning policies, it has now become easier to create housing in the countryside.
+Barn conversions are a simple way to create a bespoke design, as they often don’t require detailed applications.

 Barns are a typical feature of the English countryside, with many having become redundant over the years.
 These buildings offer vast amounts of space and, done well, can be transformed into amazing abodes.

 At Lapd Architects, by following this route we’ve been able to create many innovative dwellings for clients in locations where it would’ve been difficult to erect a new build.

 This article sets out common features and design approaches to make the most of your conversion.

 It’s interesting that, from afar, you rarely notice barns in the countryside, as they blend in so well.
 Perhaps it’s due to the fact they don’t tend to have windows, or aren’t shouting for architectural attention.

 However, while they can seem insignificant on the outside, up close I’m often surprised at just how big in plan and height they can be.
 As such, they offer a lot of freedom when designing a home.

 You should aim to take a barn’s large footprint and height into account when planning your conversion.
 It’s these details that have the potential to create a spectacular zone.

 Read more: 15 steps to a successful barn conversion

 With some projects that I’ve worked on, however, the space available was so considerable that we had to think how to prevent the volume from feeling too overbearing.